AlkimeeGames/TagLayerTypeGenerator/README.md

 ## Installation

+### Install via Unity Asset Store

+This package can be added to your project via the [Unity Asset Store](http://u3d.as/2sKh).

 ### Install via OpenUPM

-The package is available on the [openupm registry](https://openupm.com/packages/com.alkimeegames.taglayertypegenerator/).
+This package is available on the [openupm registry](https://openupm.com/packages/com.alkimeegames.taglayertypegenerator/).
 It's recommended to install it via [openupm-cli](https://github.com/openupm/openupm-cli).

 ```